filipporomani/whatsapp-python/SECURITY.md

 ## Reporting a Vulnerability

-Please report any vulnerability at Filippo Romani via e-mail: mail@filipporomani.it.
+Please report any vulnerability via e-mail: mail@filipporomani.it.
 I'll review vulnerabilities as soon as possible, with maximum prioirity.